bauer-alex/fuzzyclara/paper/paper.md

-The CLARANS algorithm does not use random samples of the data, but random pairs of medoids and non-medoids tested for a potential improvement of the current clustering.
+The CLARANS algorithm does not use random samples of the data, but random pairs of medoids and non-medoids tested for a potential improvement of the current clustering (REFERENCE).
 The implementation of its fuzzy version basically follows the same idea as the fuzzy CLARA algorithm with the computation of membership scores according to (2) and the selection of the best clustering solution over all local clusterings based on the minimal weighted average distance.